 A sign of a good four-wheel drive is one that offers robust construction and go-anywhere capability.
 If your requirements are a capable vehicle for transporting you over a variety of challenging terrains for an extended period of time, this is definitely the automotive category to consider.
 The good news is these capabilities can be obtained across a broad price spectrum and with a wide array of comfort and convenience features.

 A good 4-Wheel-Drive also allows you to maintain decent traction in slippery low-traction driving conditions, such as snow, ice, rocks, sand, and mud.
-Most capable 4WD’s allows you to drive in off-road scenarios that are difficult or even impossible for 2WD and AWD vehicles.
+Most capable 4WD’s allow you to drive in off-road scenarios that are difficult or even impossible for 2WD and AWD vehicles.
 By engaging all four wheels, off-road stability, traction and control are significantly improved.
 The additional weight of the ladder frame chassis which is commonly found in robust 4WD’s contributes towards superior grip and rigidity in off-road driving conditions.

 4WD’s are perfect for those who enjoy exploring a variety of exciting destinations combined with challenging driving conditions in remote areas where normal vehicles cannot drive.

-A good four wheel drive is one that has a good reputation for reliability, usually combined with a robust ladder-frame chassis and rear differential lockers.
+A good four-wheel drive is one that has a good reputation for reliability, usually combined with a robust ladder-frame chassis and rear differential lockers.
 This affords you the ability to carry off-road equipment, camping equipment, tools, supplies, and recovery gear with ease while traveling in rough off-road tracks.
 The 4WD should also offer you the possibility to customize its cabin or rear tub to include accessories that make traveling more comfortable and functional.

 4WD Customization Options